Sathish36311/quiz-app-frontend/README.md

    npm start
 ```
 ---
-## I faced a few challenges while building a quiz application using NestJS and Django:
+## Challenges Faced

+While developing the quiz application using **NestJS** and **Django**, I encountered the following challenges:
-- Difficulty in parsing and handling AI responses effectively
+- Parsing and handling AI responses effectively
-- Limited understanding of how different components communicate with each other
+- Understanding component-to-component communication
-- Lack of clarity on the standard practices to follow for folder structure and file organization
+- Lack of clarity on standard practices for folder structure and file organization

+## Planned Improvements

+There are several features I planned to implement but haven’t yet:
+- **Authentication Guard** to secure routes
+- **Automatic logout on token expiry**
+- **Table filters** for easier data management
+- **Toast notifications** for user feedback
+- **Pagination** for handling large datasets
+- **Global error handling** for consistent error responses
+- Restricting navigation so that users can proceed to the next question only after answering the current one.

+---